Implementation guide for DAX Webservices.

 - Image Service Worker picks up the work and uses the Butler to gather and create image files it needs to process the request.

-- Worker uses the Butler to create cutouts on those images.
+- Worker uses the appropriate Science Pipelines code to create cutouts on those images.

 - Worker uploads result to object store and marks request as complete.

 - Caller uses the ID to check for results, and is redirected to the object store URL of the result.